ocaml/ocaml.org/data/problems/023_extract_random.md

 # Statement

 The selected items shall be returned in a list.
-We use the `Random` module but and initialize it with `Random.init 0` at the start of the function for reproducibility.
+We use the `Random` module but and initialise it with `Random.init 0` at the start of the function for reproducibility.

 ```ocaml